The data in your blog posts ages whether you refresh them or not.

 The Debt Is Already on the Books

 Content debt stays off the quarterly plan.
 It stays off headcount.
-It shows up as ad hoc requests, late-night fixes before a sales call, and the slow realization that a chunk of the claims in your oldest posts are citing data from years you would not put in a slide deck today.
+It shows up as ad hoc requests, late-night fixes before a sales call, and the realization that a chunk of the claims in your oldest posts are citing data from years you would not put in a slide deck today.

 Page-level refreshes leave it untouched, because nothing on the page changed.
 The data needs claim-level detection, and that requires living content infrastructure built around the unit that ages: the individual claim.